harrellbm/Quartz-Garden/content/A Creature Among Machines.md

 >“There is a way that seems right to a man, but its end is the way to death.”
 >- Proverbs 14:12

+> [!abstract] Thesis
-**Thesis**: Human beings are not best understood as a compilation of parts with a main driver but as a holistic creature eluding any tight definition.
+> Human beings are not best understood as a compilation of parts with a main driver but as a holistic creature eluding any tight definition.

 ****
 # A Brewing Crisis